Skyhawk Football | Jason Simpson - Head Coach

 Simpson also coached Chapman for two seasons, who became just the 14th Division-I player to rush for 1,000 yards in four consecutive seasons.
 He was named the program's first-ever OVC Offensive Player of the Year in 2006.

 The Skyhawks have also won or shared the Sgt.
 Alvin C. York Trophy, which was established in 2007 and is given annually to the best of the four OVC teams located in Tennessee.
 The Skyhawks won the trophy in 2010 and shared it in 2012 before reclaiming the trophy in 2014 and defending it in 2015.
-UT Martin owns a 16-8 all-time record in the Sgt.
+UT Martin owns a 19-8 all-time record in the Sgt.
 York Trophy series, which is the best mark out of the four OVC schools.